100000000x/website/_posts/2020-10-29-crud-django-rest-framework-react.md

 ```

 Let's update the `Note.js`.
 We will add three buttons there:
-- `Upper case` button that will change the content to upper case,
+- `Upper case` button that changes the content to upper case,
-- `Lower case` button that will change the content to lower case,
+- `Lower case` button that changes the content to lower case,
 - `Delete` button that removes the note.

 ```jsx